 May contain errors — check source documents for definitive information.

-The Covid-19 Vaccine Damage Payments Bill would require the government to provide financial help to people who have become disabled after a Covid-19 vaccination and to the families of those who die soon after vaccination.
-It also asks Parliament to consider whether a no-fault compensation scheme should be created to provide such support, including questions about any upper limits, eligibility rules and whether payments should be made in all cases where there is no other clear cause for the harm.
-The bill also introduces a special time limit for vaccine-related personal injury or death claims under the Limitation Act 1980.
+This Bill would require the government to provide financial help to people who have become seriously disabled after receiving a Covid-19 vaccine, and to the families of those who die soon after vaccination.
+It also asks Parliament to consider a no-fault compensation scheme, setting out possible eligibility rules and whether there should be an upper limit, and it introduces a special time limit for related personal injury or death claims under the Limitation Act 1980.

 Generated 21 February 2026